PlayerWON™ Is Ready to Give Gamers Control of Advertising

 Now it’s time for advertising in video games to take another evolutionary leap forward.

-And just as Simulmedia began reimagining TV for marketers, brands and agencies back in 2008, we’re now doing the same for video games, which we see as well on the way to becoming the dominant tech platform in our society and the world.
+And just as our parent company Simulmedia began reimagining TV for marketers, brands and agencies back in 2008, we’re now doing the same for video games, which we see as well on the way to becoming the dominant tech platformin our society and the world.

-Emphasis on player-controlled and opt-in-only.
+Emphasis on choosing.
 As Simulmedia’s CEO and founder Dave Morgan has said, “The introduction of advertising into these massive and fast-emerging media platforms will require managing a delicate balance centered on a single, simple and unbreakable precept: The gamer is in charge.”

 But not only do gamers benefit from PlayerWON, it’s also a win for the game developers trying to keep them satisfied.

 After all, with the massive proliferation and popularity of game titles, developers are competing for gamers’ time and attention more than ever before.
-By giving their players increased choices for how to “pay” for all the game content they’re creating, PlayerWON helps developers make the games more engaging for their fan base.
+By giving their players increased choices for how to “pay” for all the game content they’re creating, PlayerWON helps developers make the games more engaging for their fan base, deepening loyalty and reducing churn all while creating a new revenue stream for themselves.

 Plus, given the fact that the majority of F2P players on PCs and consoles never spend any money in the live service area of those games, we’re providing a way for developers and publishers to help their loyal players get access to all the additional content that’s being created, while maintaining their games’ economics.

-PlayerWON is already available in several PC and console games, and we’re happy to report that the metrics for actual player sentiment engagement (not to mention retention for advertisement viewers) are nothing short of spectacular.
+PlayerWON is already available in several PC and console games, and we’re happy to report that the metrics for actual player sentiment engagement and retention for advertisement viewers are nothing short of spectacular.

 Having spent over two decades as a leader in this industry, I’m actually amazed that the PlayerWON model didn’t take off sooner.
-All of us at Simulmedia are thrilled that the network of games adopting the PlayerWON platform is expanding even as you read this.
+All of us at PlayerWON are thrilled that the network of games adopting our platform is expanding even as you read this.

 Indeed, we expect our model to become the de facto new standard for console, PC and cross-platform games in the next 12 to 24 months.